StevenBlack/vocab/README.md

 ### nirvana
-This word refers to the Buddhist belief in the release from the cycle of reincarnation that leads to the end of all desire and suffering, but it has come to be used to mean a state akin to heaven on earth.
+A Buddhist belief in the release from the cycle of reincarnation that leads to the end of all desire and suffering.
+Also: a state akin to heaven on earth.

 ### niveous